AbanteAI/mentat/README.md

 We welcome contributions!
 To coordinate, make sure to join the Discord server: [![Discord Follow](https://dcbadge.vercel.app/api/server/XbPdxAMJte?style=flat)](https://discord.gg/zbvd9qx9Pb)

 The goal for Mentat is to become the best way to write code.
 Some big improvements coming up are:
-- improved user interface and options (VSCode and other editor integrations, etc)
-- use with LLMs other than GPT-4

 -   seamlessly work with codebases much larger than LLM context limits, without requiring users to filter files manually
 -   improved edit quality

 If this is something you'd like to work on, jump right in!
 And if you want to join the team to work on this full time, message [@bio_bootloader](https://twitter.com/bio_bootloader) on twitter.